TripleSBinPicking/bin_picking_environment/documentation/DOPE on still images.md

 If the command does not run at all, you might not have the Nvidia Cuda drivers installed.
 See [installation](Installation.md) for the links on how to install them.

 ### File preparation
-Put all the images that you want analyzed in a single folder.
+Put all the images that you want analyzed into a single folder.
 Also put a `yaml` file next to them that describes the camera that was used to make these pictures.
 If you don't have these settings, you put the following text in a file:

 ```yaml
 !!python/object/new:sensor_msgs.msg._CameraInfo.CameraInfo